trailofbits/testing-handbook/content/docs/static-analysis/codeql/00-installation.md

 ### Multi-step builds

-It is possible to create a single codeql database from multiple builds.
+It is possible to create a single CoddeQL database from multiple builds.
-This may be useful when codebase is built in a few different docker containers or when there are multiple sub-projects involved.
+This may be useful when the codebase is built in a few different Docker containers or when there are multiple sub-projects involved.

 The process is to use init - trace-command - finalize codeql commands: